Xadeck/Registerer/README.md

     }
 ```
 Additionally, it is possible to register a class with different constructors
-so it works with some old client code that only uses Registry<Shape> and
+so it works with old client code that only uses Registry<Shape> and
-some new client code like the one above:
+new client code like the one above:

 ```cpp
    class Ellipsis : public Shape {